rajeevRuhaan/Margit_javaScript/README.md

             -Find Odd and Even number: user input number and the program display whether it is odd or even.

             - Calculate BMI (Body Mass Index )
-            - Salary calculator: using salay per hour and total hour the program calculate salary.
+            - Salary calculator: using salay per hour and total hour the program calculate salary. first 7 hours by hourly salary
+            -  next 2 hours 50% extra
+            -  rest of the hours 100% extra

 3. **Task3_array**
     Description: Insert car data and add to local repo and search car by licence plate no.